|

 7 Pot Bubblegum Variants

-Once the BBG7 pepper was created, it was a popular pepper among enthusiasts and breeders.
+Once the BBG7 pepper was created, it was immediately popular among growers and crossbreeders.
 As a result, there are now a wide variety of peppers that have the bleeding calyx genes.

 Peachgum Tiger